rhubba4863/startup/README.md

 ### Elevator pitch

 RPH - Do you love naming animals at the zoo, or bragging of the sweet cars that pass by?
 The Trivia app makes it so items come up and you test your memory in seeing how many you can correctly label.
-As each guess is made the user's guesses are tallied and displayed
+As each guess is made the user's guesses are tallied and displayed.
+Give it a go and set a new record.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.